-Since the Slaves had a master they demanded blood money for their slaves that were killed.
-Uthman who was hoping to be the next Calipha took upon himself to pay their blood money to their owners out of his own funds.
+Since the Slaves had a master, they demanded blood money for their slaves who were killed.
+Uthman, hoping to be the next Khalifa, took it upon himself to pay their blood money out of his personal funds to their owners.